ryan4yin/nix-darwin-kickstarter/rich-demo/README.md

 1. Start your nix-darwin journey by following the [minimal](../minimal) configuration.
 2. Read all the files in this repository, and understand what they do.
+   1. If you have trouble understanding, [ryan4yin/nixos-and-flakes-book](https://github.com/ryan4yin/nixos-and-flakes-book) is a good resource to learn nix and flakes.
 3. Copy and CUSTOMIZE the configuration you need to your own configuration.